jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 | Nature           | 16  | Recognize Scale Plums as similar to Goodberries, granting cold resistance |
 | Athletics        | 10  | Swim successfully through the strong current                           |
 | Medicine         | 10  | Determine that the body succumbed to the cold and water exposure       |

-> **DM Note:**
-> If the party attempts to rest while still wet from the passage, the frigid air of Jhed will quickly seep into their bones.
-Each character will take **1d4 cold damage** and gain **one level of Exhaustion** from the relentless chill.
-Encourage the players to seek warmth or take measures to dry off before attempting to rest in Jhed’s unforgiving climate.

 ---